Savings · Guide

 Tier 2 — Reserve Capital covers cash that is not needed immediately but must stay reachable within about 24 hours.
 Startups typically invest 10% to 30% of reserves in institutional government money market funds, which hold low-risk short-term instruments such as CDs and Treasury bills.
 Platforms like Brex and Arc partner with major custodians to offer these funds, currently yielding roughly 3.2% to 3.9% with same-day liquidity.

 Tier 3 — Strategic Capital optimizes yield on the rest of the runway.
 Startups build rolling U.S. Treasury bill ladders spanning 3 to 24 months.
-Because T-bills are backed by the full faith and credit of the U.S. government, they carry a low-risk profile with yields currently around 4.0% to 4.3%.
+Because T-bills are backed by the full faith and credit of the U.S. government, they carry a low-risk profile with yields currently around 4.0% to 4.3%, close to the one-year Treasury benchmark this site tracks at 4.10%.
 Structuring the ladder so bills mature at sequential intervals lets a company capture that yield while still retaining weekly or monthly liquidity.

 FDIC sweep networks: who covers how much